Updated 1st June 2019

 - Trevalgan Touring Park is only two miles away from St Ives, nestling between the green fields of open farmland.
 More than 130 pitches are offered, with some having basic services, some multi-serviced and others with no services supplied;

-- Higher Penderleath Caravan & Camping Park overlooks just a few miles of open countryside to the town of St Ives and operates a campsite bus there on a regular basis.
-Of the four fields for touring caravans, one is set aside for adults only.
+- Higher Penderleath Caravan & Camping Park the coast as well as unspoiled countryside.
 Pitches for caravans, tents and motorhomes are all on grass and electric hook-ups may be available.

 One of the attractions of southern England, of course, is that it is likely to offer longer hours of summer daylight – not to mention the sun – to help you stay warm during whatever adventure activities you choose to pursue.

 Go Ape Wendover Woods, near Aylesbury, Buckinghamshire